opendocsg/slw-judgments-backfill/2015_SGHCR_12/report.md

 13     He further argued that the reason no penal sanctions have been visited on the Defendants following their compliance with the orders made in SUM 1595 and SUM 853 was because the documents produced and particulars pleaded were not as significant in scale as in the current application.
 It was also argued that at the time they were determined, the Labuan Court had not made the Labuan Order.

-14     The Defendants argue that Section 149 and the Labuan Order were relevant because the Singapore Courts have held that foreign court orders must, as a matter of comity, be recognised, respected and given weight to, citing _The Reecon Wolf_ [2012] 2 SLR 289 (“ _The Reecon Wolf_ ”) at [21].
+14     The Defendants argue that Section 149 and the Labuan Order were relevant because the Singapore Courts have held that foreign court orders must, as a matter of comity, be recognised, respected and given weight to, citing _The Reecon Wolf_ <span class="citation">[2012] 2 SLR 289</span> (“ _The Reecon Wolf_ ”) at [21].

 15     The Defendants argued that the Singapore had no jurisdiction under Section 149 to order production of documents because the Labuan Court had decided that only the High Court of Malaysia and the High Court of Sabah and Sarawak were Courts of competent jurisdiction for the purpose of Section 149.